How is gestational diabetes diagnosed?

 • Glucose tolerance test: This test is done if the results of the challenge test are abnormal.
 It can determine whether you have gestational diabetes.
 It is also called the "oral glucose tolerance test."

-It's up to you whether you want to do this screening test or not.
+You can decide whether you want to do this test or not.

 What does it involve?